 The Household Cavalry is formed by the British Army’s two most senior regiments: The Life Guards and The Blues & Royals.
-It has an Armoured Reconnaissance Regiment, the Household Cavalry Regiment (HCR) in Windsor, and for ceremonial duties the Household Cavalry Mounted Regiment (HCMR) in London.
+It has an operational war-fighting Armoured Cavalry Regiment, the Household Cavalry Regiment (HCR), at Bulford on Salisbury Plain, and for ceremonial duties the Household Cavalry Mounted Regiment (HCMR) in London.

 Today’s Household Cavalry and its four antecedent regiments (The 1st and 2nd Life Guards, and The Royal Horse Guards (The Blues) and the 1st (Royal) Dragoons) have fought in all of the British Army’s major campaigns since 1660.